still-js/stilljs-site/docs/routing.md

 All Routing capabilities in the Framework is provided by the Router Helper/Object, it taks care of data passing, handles route name and url.

-Component metadata for navigation is provided through the <b>`route.map.js`</b> file, it contains three data for each component, and eache component metadata has the format as follow:
+Component metadata for navigation is provided through the <b>`route.map.js`</b> file, it contains three data for each component, such metadata is added automatically when component is created using still-cli (<a href="../components/#component-creation">see here</a>), and eache component metadata has the format as follow:

 ```js
 {